 If you have some extra freezer-space available, freezing chocolate candies prevents them from melting and extends their shelf life.
-By having these treats in storage, they can be turned into an ice-cream topping for special occasions or for future baking.
+By having these treats in storage, they can be turned into an ice-cream topping for special occasions or used for future baking and holiday crafts.

 Chocolate candy can be added to low-fat milk or a milk-alternative in order to whip up a special cup of hot chocolate to keep your little ones warm during the holiday season.
 Start by combining your chocolate candy and milk in a saucepan.
 Whisk together until the chocolate melts, then pour into glasses, add a little more milk and stir!

 Too many treats can be tricky!
 After having your kids pick 10-15 pieces of candy to enjoy over the week, get started on one of these ideas to continue the holiday.
-Crafts, donations and buy-back programs are just some of the ways to reuse your kid’s Halloween candy so they don’t over-indulge in treats.
-Or, simply elongate the fun by saving Halloween candy to enjoy through the upcoming holiday season.
+Crafts, donations, buy-back programs and the Switch Witch are just some of the ways to reuse your kid’s Halloween candy so they don’t over-indulge in treats.

 On this holiday, be sure to also serve some nutritious Halloween snacks and meals your kids will love.
 Whether you’re looking for a nourishing, delicious treat to fuel them up for trick-or-treating or to serve at your Halloween party, Nurture Life has great options.
 Find out more about our meal plans and get them delivered straight to your door just in time for Halloween!